 In this case the PC is saved to the link register R14_abt in only word resolution, not half-word resolution.
-The effect is that the link register holds an address that could be #2 less than it should be, so any abort handler could return to one instruction earlier than intended.
+The effect is that the link register holds an address that could be #2 less than it should be as any short handler sould return to any instruction parties than intended.